Kansas City Architectural Foundation

 Since being founded in 1984, KCAF has awarded more than 140 architectural scholarships amounting to over $250,000 granted to students from the metropolitan area.

 KCAF is able to continue providing scholarships and educational opportunities through endowments and donations from community architectural enthusiasts.
-KCAF is a charitable corporation (501©(3)) and donations can be made through the KCAF Donor’s Edge Page.
+KCAF is a charitable corporation (501©(3)).

 The Kansas City Architectural Foundation awards more than $15,000 a year in scholarships to metro students pursuing a degree in architecture.
 Applications are due at the beginning of April and awarded at a ceremony in August each year.